mgoricki/presentation-apex-18-hidden-features/presentation.md

 class: center, middle

-#  Why to use APIs?
+#  Why to use APEX APIs?

 ---
 exclude: true

-#  Why to use APIs?
+#  Why to use APEX APIs?

 - Example 1: